CIRM invests more than $42 million in translational-stage research

 South San Francisco, CA, Oct.
 27, 2023– The California Institute for Regenerative Medicine (CIRM), the world’s largest institution dedicated to regenerative medicine, awarded $42.1 million to fund various translational research — from treating brain cancers and salivary gland conditions to advancing a therapy for a rare metabolic disease.
 The goal of CIRM’s Translational program is … Continue reading CIRM invests more than $42 million in translational-stage research

-South San Francisco, CA – The California Institute for Regenerative Medicine (CIRM), the world’s largest institute dedicated to regenerative medicine, would like to congratulate Rocket Pharmaceuticals, Inc, a leading late-stage biotechnology company, on receiving U.S. FDA acceptance of the Biologics License Application (BLA) and Priority Review for RP-L201 (marnetegragene autotemcel), a lentiviral vector (LV)-based gene … Continue reading CIRM-Funded Program Targeting Rare Pediatric Disease Announces FDA Acceptance of Biologics License Application with Priority Review
+The California Institute for Regenerative Medicine (CIRM) congratulates Rocket Pharmaceuticals, Inc, a leading late-stage biotechnology company.
+The company received U.S. FDA acceptance of the Biologics License Application (BLA) and Priority Review for RP-L201 (marnetegragene autotemcel).
+CIRM helped support the development of this entiviral vector (LV)-based gene therapy for severe Leukocyte Adhesion Deficiency-I (LAD-I).
+What BLA … Continue reading FDA Accepts Application for CIRM-Funded Program Aimed to Treat Rare Pediatric Disease

 CIRM brings together experts in the 6th annual Alpha Clinics Network Symposium at UC Irvine